andrewacashner/hearingfaithms/chapters/chapter-3.md

 in excelsis* chants do; it also begins "with the sun," a reference both to Christ's birth traditionally at midnight ("at the half-measure of night", l.
 15, a traditional exegesis of Wisd.
-18:14--15) and a symbol of his royalty, the same symbol used by Spain's own king, Philip IV (cf. Isa.
-60:1, John 1:14, Titus 2:11).
+18:14--15) and a symbol of his royalty, the same symbol used by Spain's own king, Philip IV (cf. Is 60:1, Jn 1:14, Ti 2:11).

 The linked terms "grace" and "glory" also refer to a theological tradition that